MartinPereiraDev/Gallery/README.md

 <br>
 Fork the repository.
 <br>
-Create a new branch: git checkout -b feature-name.
+Create a new branch: ´ git checkout -b feature-name´.
 <br>
-Commit your changes: git commit -am 'Add new feature'.
+Commit your changes: ´git commit -am  Add new feature´.
 <br>
-Push to the branch: git push origin feature-name.
+Push to the branch: ´git push origin feature-name´.
 <br>
 Submit a pull request.